avivfaraj/DSCI511-project/README.md

 ## Dataset

 `data.json` is the final dataset created by the code.
-Each other json file is specific to a specific CEO, and represents one piece of the final dataset.
+Each other json file is specific to a particular CEO, and represents one piece of the final dataset.

 ## Instructions